awesome-webextension/webpack-target-webextension/README.md

 ### <a id="options-weakRuntimeCheck"></a>`options`.`weakRuntimeCheck`

-If you need to use this plugin with `mini-css-extract-plugin`, please enable this option.
+If you need to use this plugin with `mini-css-extract-plugin` or `HtmlWebpackPlugin`, please enable this option.